Home Depot Interview Questions

 Video Transcript

-Interviewer: Please describe your job title and primary duties with The Home Depot.
+Interviewer: Please describe your job title and primary duties.

-Interviewer: What was your favorite part about working for The Home Depot?
+Interviewer: What was your favorite part about working there?

-Interviewer: How would you describe the application and interview process with The Home Depot?
+Interviewer: Please describe the application and interview process.

 Interviewer: What questions did the interviewer ask during the job interview?